-This guestbook has now been closed, but we have recorded the entries made in the first year after Asphodel's passing.
+This guestbook records the entries made in the first year after Asphodel's passing.

 I was so saddened to learn of the passing of asphodel, my dear friend and feminist sister, and someone who had given me such support when i was pregnant with my son in 1990. i am sure her spirit is dancing wild and free and her works will be read, and learnt from by the next generation of feminists - marlene 29 dec 05